Machine Collaboration: Introduction

 The main contributions of this work are fourfold.
-First, we propose a new type of ensemble learning framework, MaC, which is \textit{circular }\&\textit{ interactive}.
-The \textit{circular }\&\textit{ interactive} aspect could be a potential direction for exploring new methods of ensemble learning.
+First, we propose a new type of ensemble learning framework, MaC, which is \textit{circular }\&\textit{ recursive}.
+The \textit{circular }\&\textit{ recursive} aspect could be a potential direction for exploring new methods of ensemble learning.
 Second, we present some desirable finite statistical properties of MaC.
 Third, we demonstrate via extensive simulations that MaC performs better than all individual base machines and the ensemble methods SL and LS-Boost.
-Lastly, in the analysis of real data, we compare MaC with the competing methods on $119$ benchmark datasets in the Penn Machine Learning Benchmarks (PMLB) \citep{Olson2017PMLB} for evaluating and comparing machine learning algorithms.
-The results of this analysis demonstrate the notable advantages of MaC for most datasets.
+Lastly, in the real data analysis, we compare MaC with the competing methods on $119$ benchmark datasets in the Penn Machine Learning Benchmarks (PMLB) \citep{Olson2017PMLB}, which demonstrate notable advantages of MaC over competing methods for most datasets.